codelawcorp/terraform-github-repository/README.md

 # README
-This is a repo template 👨🏼‍🔬
+This is a reusable Terraform module for creating github repo and related configurations.

 ## Description 🤝